 As the head of sales, you’ve likely experimented with numerous frameworks for your sales team.
 There’s also a good chance that you’ve grown tired of the redundant message across all of them:

 - “Challenger reps aren’t focused on what they are selling, but what the person they are speaking to is trying to accomplish.” - Challenger

 - “People buy when they perceive a discrepancy between reality and their desired results.” - Strategic Selling

 - “When we talk about needs we want to talk about them below the surface.
 We want needs to reflect the real pains of your buyers, consumers, users, and customers.” - NEAT Selling

 Although these sales capability frameworks help create a philosophy explaining why customer needs are important, they don’t give sales teams the content or tactical direction on what the customer needs are, or how your solution satisfies them better than competitors.
 So what’s the missing link?
-How can you get your sales team to understand the customer need and use that to close more deals?
+How can you get your sales team to understand the customer need and use that to improve sales performance and close more deals?
 The answer is Jobs-to-be-Done (JTBD).

 1. Gain Alignment on Who the Customer Really Is

 In many markets, especially B2B, the distinction between the Job Beneficiary (the person who benefits from getting the job done) and the Job Executor (the person who does the work to get the job done) is critical to understanding the needs of the person you are talking to.
 The executor is part of the solution to getting the job done.
 New solutions will be developed to help the beneficiary get the job done on their own without the current executor.
 If your solution puts the Job Executor’s role at risk, bring up the fact that she can now allocate time to a higher-order task.